-Dr. John J. Voorhees, prolocutor of the dermatology department at University of Michigan’s School of Medicine announced a study in 1988 of Retin-A consumers with photodamaged skin.
-The outcome of the 16-week double-blind study showed that all of 30 users indicated a statistically essential enhancement in skin layer texture, decreased roughness of the facial skin, darker and lighter spots, wrinkles and fine lines.
-After this study, Retin-A became anti-wrinle treatment.
+Dr. John J. Voorhees, prolocutor of the dermatology department at the University of Michigan’s School of Medicine announced a study in 1988 of Retin-A consumers with photodamaged skin.
+The outcome of the 16-week double-blind study showed that all 30 users indicated a statistically essential enhancement in skin layer texture, decreased roughness of the facial skin, darker and lighter spots, wrinkles, and fine lines.
+After this study, Retin-A became an anti-wrinkle treatment.

-The perfectly suitable solution for acne-ready skin is Retin-A gel as it consists of heavy spirit base and has a slight drying effect.
+The perfectly suitable solution for acne-ready skin is Retin-A gel as it consists of a heavy spirit base and has a slight drying effect.
 If we are talking about wrinkle problematic skin, then cream would be more helpful.
-Retin-A cream gives more moisture and improves skin natural elasticity and texture.
-According to doctor’s recommendations, it’s better to use gel in the summer and cream during the winter.
-It is necessary not to forget about applying sunscreen and moisturizer during Retin-A course.
+Retin-A cream gives more moisture and improves skin’s natural elasticity and texture.
+According to the doctor’s recommendations, it’s better to use the gel in the summer and cream during the winter.
+It is necessary not to forget about applying sunscreen and moisturizer during the Retin-A course.

 Our skin cells already have retinoid receptors which help to control cell office.
 As we get older our skin cells renew irregularly.
 Dermatologist Dr. Min-Wei Christine Lee of Walnut Creek, California told The New York Times, “Consistent use of Retin-A helps normalize the cells.”.
 It’s widespread fact that during the first weeks of applying Retin-A patients may or may not feel its drying or irritating qualities.
 And it’s very important not to stop the Retin-A course to see the expected results because many people consider stopping the course due to its irritating facilities.
 But as skin get used to Retin-A you’d see the only perfect result.